California Court Records

 How Can I Find a Lost Traffic Ticket in California?

 A traffic ticket is typically issued in paper form to the offender.
 If the ticket goes missing, visit the Superior Court of the county where the ticket was issued.
-The traffic record system in California is decentralized, therefore affected persons should lodge complaints and queries to the Superior Court of interest.
+The traffic record system in California is decentralized; therefore, affected persons should lodge complaints and queries with the Superior Court of Interest.
 Some counties maintain traffic tickets online for remote access.
-The requestor must provide the citation number, case number, or driver’s license number to use the online tools.
+The requestor is typically required to provide the citation number, case number, or driver’s license number to use the online tools.

 How Long Does a Traffic Ticket Stay on Your Record in California?